 Day 1: Santa Cruz, the west coast and a kayak experience

-The excursion lasts approximately 2.5 to 3 hours and is suitable for all levels.
-Groups are small and the local guides know every corner of this coast.
-It is, without a doubt, one of the most memorable experiences you can have in La Palma.
+The excursion lasts approximately 2.5 to 3 hours and is suitable for all levels, with no previous experience required.
+Groups are small, life jackets and all equipment are provided, and the local La Palma guides know every corner of this coast.
+It is, without a doubt, one of the most memorable experiences you can have on the island.

-To round off the day, stay to watch the sunset from Tijarafe or from the Mirador del Time.
-The sunsets on the west coast of La Palma are among the most spectacular in the Canary Islands.
+To round off the day, stay to watch the sunset from Tijarafe or from the Mirador del Time, a dramatic viewpoint perched high above the Valle de Aridane and the mouth of the Barranco de las Angustias.
+The sunsets on the west coast of La Palma, with the sun sinking straight into the Atlantic, are among the most spectacular in the Canary Islands.

 Day 2: Caldera de Taburiente and Roque de los Muchachos

 The second day is dedicated to the mountainous interior of the island.
-The Caldera de Taburiente is La Palma's National Park and one of the most impressive landscapes in the Canary Islands: an enormous erosion crater nearly 10 km in diameter surrounded by walls exceeding 2,000 metres in height.
+The Caldera de Taburiente is La Palma's National Park and one of the most impressive landscapes in the Canary Islands: an enormous erosion crater nearly 10 km in diameter surrounded by walls that exceed 2,000 metres in height and are cloaked in dense Canary pine forest.

 Day 3: The green north of La Palma

 Your third day takes you to the north of the island, the greenest and most lush area of La Palma.
-Start at Los Tilos, a UNESCO Biosphere Reserve where you will find one of the best-preserved laurel forests in the world.
-This prehistoric woodland, which once covered all of Europe millions of years ago, survives here thanks to the humid microclimate of the area.
-The Cubo de la Galga trail is a perfect choice: a circular walk of around 2 hours through giant ferns, moss-covered trees and waterfalls.
+Start at Los Tilos, part of a UNESCO Biosphere Reserve, where you will find one of the best-preserved laurel forests (laurisilva) in the world.
+This prehistoric woodland, which once covered much of southern Europe millions of years ago, survives here thanks to the humid microclimate created by the trade winds and the sea of clouds.

-Continue to San Andres y Sauces, a municipality that combines historical heritage with nature.
-Visit the historic centre of San Andres, with its church and cobbled streets, and then head down to the Charco Azul, one of the most beautiful natural swimming pools in the Canary Islands.
-Formed by volcanic lava and fed by the ocean, it is the perfect spot for a refreshing dip surrounded by spectacular scenery.
+Continue to San Andrés y Sauces, a municipality that combines historical heritage with nature.
+Visit the pretty historic centre of San Andrés, with its 16th-century church and cobbled streets, and then head down to the Charco Azul, one of the most beautiful natural swimming pools in the Canary Islands.
+Formed by volcanic lava and refreshed by the ocean, with safe access ladders and platforms, it is the perfect spot for a dip surrounded by spectacular scenery.

-For lunch, take the opportunity to try the local cuisine at one of the area's restaurants: papas arrugadas with mojo sauce, grilled cheese with green mojo, fresh fish and local wine.
-Canarian cuisine from La Palma is simple but bursting with flavour.
+For lunch, take the opportunity to try the local cuisine at one of the area's family-run restaurants: papas arrugadas (wrinkly potatoes) with red and green mojo sauce, grilled Palmero goat's cheese, fresh fish of the day and a glass of local Malvasía wine.
+Canarian cuisine from La Palma is simple but bursting with flavour, and the northern villages are among the best places to enjoy it away from the crowds.

-If you have time to spare, visit Barlovento and its natural pools at La Fajana, or the village of Garafia to see centuries-old dragon trees and the archaeological site of La Zarza with its aboriginal petroglyphs.
+If you have time to spare, head further along the coast to Barlovento and its natural pools at La Fajana, three seawater pools carved into the lava with views straight out to the Atlantic, or continue to the remote village of Garafía to see centuries-old dragon trees and the archaeological site of La Zarza with its aboriginal petroglyphs.

 Practical tips for 3 days in La Palma